How I Finally Found an Affordable Artist Studio in Miami

 The Studio Hunt (aka: My Miami Real Estate Reality Check)

 When I downsized my apartment, I assumed I’d find an affordable artist studio.
 We’re in Miami, a major arts city with endless galleries and pop-ups—how hard could it be?
-Turns out, very.
+Turns out, very hard.
 Affordable studios were always full, often with waitlists, and open spots cost $1,800–$2,000 per month!
 That’s impossible for an early-career artist working nights as a nurse just scraping by.

 Love at First Tour